zdaarau/fokus/README.md

-# fokus: Provides API-like functions around the FOKUS Research Project of the Centre for Democracy Studies Aarau (ZDA)
+# fokus: Provides API-like functionality around the FOKUS Post-voting Surveys

-fokus provides functions to (pre-)process and clean the raw data, analyze and visualize the cleaned data and create the questionnaires of the FOKUS post-voting surveys as well as other utility functions around the whole research project.
+fokus allows to (pre-)process and clean the raw data, analyze and visualize the cleaned data, create the questionnaires and provides other utility functions around the FOKUS post-voting surveys by the Centre for Democracy Studies Aarau (ZDA) at the University of Zurich, Switzerland.

 ## Details